quek-group/wrrp/README.md

 1. **Generation of `wrrp.wcoul0`** requires the user to explicitly write out the Monte Carlo averaged value of the q -> 0 limit in W and V during the computation of the self-energies at the Sigma step in BerkeleyGW.
 Refer to Computer Physics Communications 183 (2012) 1269–1289 for further discussion.
 We provide a patch in `wcoul0.patch` which enables Sigma to explicitly output `wrrp.wcoul0`.
 The patch works with BerkeleyGW/1.2.0.

 2. **Symmetry operations.** The computation of the inverse dielectric matrices exploits symmetry operations to enable calculations within the irreducible Brillouin zone.
 In order to correctly include the symmetry operations in calculations using wrrp.x, the user is required to compute `isortg` and `gmapdata` at the Epsilon and Sigma step in BerkeleyGW, respectively.
 We provide a patch in `irrbz.patch` which enables the user to generate `isortg` and `gmapdata` without computing the inverse dielectric matrix and the self-energies respectively.
 The patch works with BerkeleyGW/1.2.0.
 Note that if the files `isortg` and `gmapdata` are not provided, the inverse dielectric matrix must be computed in the full Brillouin zone to give correct results.

+### Known Issues
+1. If dealing with a 2D metallic system, it is possible that the head element of W (written to `wrrp.wcoul0`) results in a planar-averaged Vscr that does not tend toward 0 away from the slab.
+This issue is avoided if the NNS scheme is used.
+We recommend the use of NNS wherever possible.

+2. In systems without symmetry (i.e. where the full BZ is used to calculate the wavefunctions), the `gmapdata` file might be incorrect, causing wrrp to crash.